≥92% of participants will be able to recognize an event involving bioterrorism or weapons of mass destruction.

 Category “C” Bio-agents include:

-Weapons of mass destruction in biological warfare focus on the deliberate spread of disease causing organisms or organic toxins among humans, animals, or plants.
-Disease results when these new pathologies enter into the target population and begin to multiply, usually after an incubation period.
-During this incubation period, and even afterward during the time when active symptoms are displayed, WMD disease organisms may have the ability to self-spread into other available hosts or areas, beginning the process anew.
-This self-dissemination process can be slow a slow increase or enlarge blindingly fast.
-With many biological warfare agents, as the initial symptoms of quick spreading disease becomes apparent those affected become incapacitated, creating a societal drain of resources as well as rapid loss of the very personnel able to contain the outbreak, or those needed to give care to the affected.
+Weapons of mass destruction in biological warfare focus on the deliberate spread of disease-causing organisms or organic toxins among humans, essential stock animals, or crop plants.
+Disease results when these new pathologies enter the target population and multiply, usually after an incubation period.
+During this incubation period, and even afterward, when active symptoms are displayed, WMD disease organisms may have the ability to self-spread into other available hosts or areas, beginning the process anew.
+This self-dissemination process can be a slow increase or enlarge blindingly fast.
+With many biological warfare agents, as the initial symptoms of the quick-spreading disease become apparent, those affected become incapacitated, creating a societal drain of resources and rapid loss of the very personnel able to contain the outbreak or those needed to give care to the affected.
 Incapacitation continues until those infected begin to recover, become stabilized in their infirmity, or die.

-Biological weapons are living organisms that tend to have an ability to adapt to new environments as well as treatments that used to work.
-Biological agent exposure routes are (Eitzen &Takafuji, 1997):
+Biological weapons are living organisms or products that tend to have the ability to adapt to new environments as well as resist treatments that used to work.
+Biological agent exposure routes are:

 Organic toxins may also form the basis for biological weapons of mass destruction.
-These toxins themselves are non-living products of plants or microorganisms and can be collected and “harvested", even stored in advance, for use as a weapon later.
-Toxins from microbes such as botulinum toxin or enterotoxin B find themselves alongside the products of plants such as ricin from castor beans and even products of shellfish, like saxitoxin.
-Toxins, like the synthetic agents of chemical warfare, can only affect those who are exposed to them, and have no ability to reproduce or produce any form of transmissible disease.
+These toxins themselves are non-living products of plants or microorganisms and can be collected and “harvested,” even stored in advance for use as a weapon later.
+Toxins from microbes such as botulinum toxin or enterotoxin B find themselves alongside plants such as ricin from castor beans and even shellfish products, like saxitoxin.
+Like the synthetic agents of chemical warfare, Toxins can only affect those exposed to them and cannot reproduce or produce any form of transmissible disease.

 Symptomatic treatment is not enough when dealing with biological warfare agents.
-An exact diagnosis of the disease is essential, and has consequences beyond its normal importance in the treatment of any individual patient.
-The origin of the disease outbreak must be identified quickly in order to predict further spread of the organism, estimate control requirements, and contain the disease source.
+An exact disease diagnosis is essential and has consequences beyond its normal importance in treating any individual patient.
+The origin of the disease outbreak must be identified quickly to predict the further spread of the organism, estimate control requirements, and contain the disease source.
 For these reasons, and for the ability to provide your patients with the best possible individualized care, early notification of public health officials and epidemiological specialists is vital.

-Even when everything runs smoothly, the gathering of necessary information along with diagnostic testing requires time.
+Even when everything runs smoothly, gathering the necessary information and diagnostic testing requires time.
 The more sophisticated the test, the more time results tend to take.
-In the event a biological warfare agent is released, delays in instituting system level responses while waiting on “a definitive diagnosis” vastly increases the size and degree of the problem.
-It may be necessary to begin initial treatment in response to symptom type, patterns of location and exposure of involved individuals before a specific causative organism is determined.
-This method of early mass response goes against hard-learned habits for many practitioners, however, by involving local emergency response authorities and public health officials the determination of whether aggressive treatment of large populations is needed can be made as early as possible.
+If a biological warfare agent is released, delays in instituting system-level responses while waiting on “a definitive diagnosis” vastly increase the size and degree of the problem.
+It may be necessary to begin initial treatment in response to symptom type, patterns of location, and exposure of involved individuals before a specific causative organism is determined.
+This method of early mass response goes against hard-learned habits for many practitioners.
+However, by involving local emergency response authorities and public health officials, determining whether aggressive treatment of large populations is needed can be made as early as possible.

-Bacillus anthracis or anthrax is a large, non-motile, gram-positive, spore-forming, aerobic bacillus that can be found worldwide in both domestic and wild animals.
+Bacillus anthracis or anthrax is a zootrophic (e.g., from animals) large, non-motile, gram-positive, spore-forming, aerobic bacillus that can be found worldwide in domestic and wild animals.
 In humans, apart from its appearance as a biological warfare agent, the occurrence of anthrax is exceedingly rare.
-In the United States an average of one naturally occurring case per year has been reported during the last twenty years (Dire, 2011).
+In the United States, an average of one naturally occurring case per year has been reported during the last twenty years (Cennimo, 2021).

 Anthrax infection may be determined by symptom presentation as well as: